kevoreilly/CAPEv2/docs/book/src/customization/reporting.rst

-After the raw analysis results have been processed and abstracted by the processing modules and the global container is generated (ref. :doc:`processing`), it is passed over by Cuckoo to all the reporting modules available, which will make use of it and will make it accessible and consumable in different formats.
+After the raw analysis results have been processed and abstracted by the processing modules and the global container is generated (ref. :doc:`processing`), it is passed over by CAPE to all the reporting modules available, which will make use of it and will make it accessible and consumable in different formats.